Go to Homepage

 Remain Silent

-If you learn that you are being investigated and are approached by an investigator, do not speak to them without hiring an attorney first to ensure you do not incriminate yourself.
-Do not accept any deals or concessions from investigators without consulting your attorney.
+If you learn that you are being investigated, receive a subpoena or are approached by an investigator, do not speak to them without hiring an attorney first to ensure you do not incriminate yourself.
+Do not accept any deals or concessions from investigators without consulting with your attorney.

 Do Not Destroy Evidence